-- 1. CA staff must accept an intake of a newborn transferred (abandoned) under the Safety of Newborn Children Act.
-See 2200.
-Intake - 2.
-CA CFWS Responsibilities: - 1.
+- 1. DCYF child welfare employees must accept an intake of a newborn transferred (abandoned) under the Safety of Newborn Children Act per the Intake policy. - 2.
+Responsibilities: - 1.
 CFWS Supervisor assigns intake to a CFWS caseworker - 2.
 CFWS caseworker: - 1.
 Has face-to-face contact with the newborn and gathers available information from hospital and other caregivers. - 2.
 Locates and places the newborn in emergency out-of-home, when able to be released from the hospital. - 3.
 Verifies CA custody through a law enforcement transfer of custody. - 4.
 Drafts and files a dependency petition. - 5.
-Completes the child information/placement referral form (DCYF 15-300) based on available information and provides information to the caregiver/foster parent. - 6.
+Completes the child information/placement referral DCYF 15-300 form based on available information and provides information to the caregiver/foster parent. - 6.
 Schedules shared planning meeting to identify permanent plan and placement. - 7.
 Consults with supervisor as necessary.